ShirToren/Paygilant/README.md

 With the search bar you can search a post by title, and with the "Add new post" button you can add a new post, while title and content are both mandatory fields.

 By click on the "App Post" button, the posts context will send a post request to the API with the new post.
 JSONPlaceholder accepts POST requests but does not reflect them when fetching posts again (Doesn't really posts the data into the database).
-So in order to display the new post in the app, I saved it in cache (in the local storage).
+So in order to display the new post in the app, I saved it in the cache (in the local storage).